Montgomery man found guilty of sex trafficking charges - NewsBreak

 Montgomery man found guilty of sex trafficking charges

-MONTGOMERY, Ala.
-(WRBL) — A Montgomery man was found guilty of charges relating to sex trafficking and coercing victims to engage in prostitution, according to The United States Attorney’s Office of Middle District Alabama.

-On June 17, Lonnie Dontae Mitchell, 36, was convicted of sex trafficking by force, fraud and coercion of five victims.
-Mitchell was also found guilty of sex trafficking a minor, three counts of coercing and enticing an individual to travel in interstate commerce for prostitution purposes.Courtland police chief injured in wreck
+Lonnie Dontae Mitchell, 36, was convicted of sex trafficking by force, fraud and coercion of five victims.
+Mitchell was also found guilty of sex trafficking a minor, three counts of coercing and enticing an individual to travel in interstate commerce for prostitution purposes.Man killed in Etowah County crash

-According to the court evidence, Mitchell’s crimes targeted victims with drug addictions.

-Court records state Mitchell increased his victims’ intravenous heroin use, then refused to give them the drug if they broke one of his “rules” or did not see enough sexual clients.
-He also got violent and threatened his victims when one of his rules was broken — specifically if his victims did not bring in enough money from prostitution.

 Special Agent in Charge Katrina Berger remarks on the case.